 Welcome to ABA Legal Career Central!

-Mark Weber is the current chair of the Board of the ABA Legal Career Central.
+Mark Weber is the Immediate Past Chair of the Board of ABA Legal Career Central Central and remains an Advisor to LCC.
 He has more than 20 years of experience counseling and advising students and attorneys about their careers.
-Before becoming the Assistant Dean for Career Services at Harvard Law School in 2000, he held that role for six year at the University of Illinois College of Law, his alma mater.
+Before becoming the Assistant Dean for Career Services at Harvard Law School in 2000, he held that role for six years at the University of Illinois College of Law, his alma mater.
 He previously practiced law at a mid-sized Chicago firm, focusing on tax, corporate and bankruptcy matters; as a CPA, he also worked in the tax department of a Big Four public accounting firm.
 Mark is an active member of NALP and has held numerous leadership positions within the organization including serving on the Board of Directors, the Long Range Strategic Planning Committee and Chairing the Nominating Committee.

 The priority focal points and topics Mark looks forward to addressing through the LCC include Self-Assessment; Career Exploration and all the things you can do with a law degree; Professionalism; and Effective interviewing to set yourself apart from the crowd.